RAF Akrotiri: 1980s

-2000s - 2010s
+2000s–2010s

-In July 2006, RAF Akrotiri played a major role as a transit point for personnel evacuations out of Lebanon during the 2006 Lebanon War (see International reactions to the 2006 Lebanon War and Joint Task Force Lebanon).
+In July 2006, RAF Akrotiri played a major role as a transit point for personnel evacuations out of Lebanon during the 2006 Lebanon War (see international reactions to the 2006 Lebanon War and Joint Task Force Lebanon).

 Akrotiri was the location of the main transmitter of the well known numbers station, the Lincolnshire Poacher, although transmissions ceased in 2008.

 In March 2011, the station was used as a staging base for support aircraft involved in Operation Ellamy, the UK's contribution to the NATO-led military intervention in Libya.
 Tanker support and logistical units were based here to support aerial operations over the country.

 In August 2013, six RAF Eurofighter Typhoon aircraft were deployed to Akrotiri to defend the base, "to ensure the protection of UK interests and the defence of our sovereign base areas at a time of heightened tension in the wider region".
-Earlier two Lockheed Tristar aerial refueling aircraft and a Boeing Sentry AEW1 had been deployed to Akrotiri.
+Earlier, two RAF Lockheed TriStar aerial refuelling aircraft and a Boeing Sentry AEW1 had been deployed to Akrotiri.

 The station hosted the main hospital for British Forces Cyprus, The Princess Mary's Hospital (TPMH), located on Cape Zevgari.
-This closed in October 2012 and cases too serious to be dealt with at the base health clinic are sent to the private Ygia Polyclinic in Limassol.
+This closed in October 2012, and cases too serious to be dealt with at the base health clinic are sent to the private Ygia Polyclinic in Limassol.

-In August 2014, six RAF Panavia Tornado fighter/bombers were deployed to Akrotiri to carry out reconnaissance missions over Iraq, following the rise of Islamic State (ISIS) in Iraq and Syria.
+In August 2014, six RAF Panavia Tornado fighter-bombers were deployed to Akrotiri to carry out reconnaissance missions over Iraq, following the rise of Islamic State (ISIS) in Iraq and Syria.
 On 26 September 2014, Members of Parliament voted in favour of the RAF carrying out air strikes on ISIS in Iraq, and on 27 September the first two Tornado jets took off from Akrotiri loaded with laser-guided bombs and missiles.
-On 30 September 2014, two British Tornados successfully attacked and intercepted ISIS targets of a heavily armed truck, at the request of Iraqi Kurdish fighters.
+On 30 September 2014, two British Tornados successfully intercepted and attacked ISIS targets of a heavily armed truck, at the request of Iraqi Kurdish fighters.

+Work started in the summer of 2015 on upgrading Akrotiri's airfield infrastructure.
+The £46m project included the resurfacing of the runway, taxiways and aircraft aprons and installation of ground lighting systems, drainage infrastructure and runway hydraulic arrestor gear.
+The project was completed in March 2017.

 The station was used to support the 2018 missile strikes against Syria.

-In June 2019, the station launched the RAF's first F-35 Lightning II operational sortie.
+In June 2019, the station launched the RAF's first Lockheed Martin F-35 Lightning II operational sortie.
 Six aircraft were deployed to take part in operations against Islamic State.